 When it’s time to call home, there are a number of ways to stay in touch with loved ones.
 International cell phone plans could be expensive; Buying a pay-as-you-go phone or calling cards may be cheaper.
-Using voice and video chat such as Skype, FaceTime, or Google Voice are also lower cost ways to stay connected.
-In some countries, messaging applications such as WeChat or What’sApp are popular for saving money.
+Using low- or no-cost voice and video chat apps also lower cost ways to stay connected.
+In some countries, mobile messaging applications are popular for saving money.
+Contact your wireless carrier in adavnce, as data charges may apply if you’re using a mobile device.
 Regardless of your preferred method, remind your child to check in with friends and family while overseas.

 Advance knowledge is priceless

 It’s best to research ahead of the trip to build a budget that allows for unexpected costs.
 Here are some topics to look into before leaving:

 - Discourage your child from walking around with a guidebook.
 This practice makes travelers more susceptible to tourist traps and theft.

 - A basic understanding of the laws.
 Make yourself aware of the rules and regulations of your study abroad sponsor program and the local laws.
 You will need to conform to the legal system of your host country.

 - The local culture.
 Determine information like whether to pack more modest clothing or whether the country has a tipping culture.

 - Food and water quality.
 If your child has a severe allergy, consider printing out a card that explains his or her allergy in the local language.
 Furthermore, check whether the country’s drinking water is safe.
 Your child may have to include buying bottled water in the travel budget.